RankinR8/Applied-Data-Science-Capstone/README.md

-This is the final capstone for the IBM Data Science Professional Certificate.
+This is the Applied Data Science Capstone required to complete the IBM Data Science Professional Certificate.